 We’d be happy to share how we did this, give us a shout if you’re interested.
 Get in touch.

 Next time: Be careful who you ‘ask’ for feedback

 We make social data simple.
 Simple for you to know what’s meaningful, to find new insights, to see opportunities and to spark inspiration.

 We’ll help you use social to find and understand the people that matter to you.
-So you can create the right experiences, engage new audiences and appeal to people in the right way.
+So you can create the right experiences, engage new audiences and appeal to people in the best way.

-We’ll help you become something people want to be part of.
+People are busy, we’ll help you become something they want to be part of.